Last updated on

 A second, lesser-known choice for taking a bus from Taipei to Jiufen is bus #965.
-You can board this bus at Fuzhong MRT exit 1, Banqiao MRT exit 2, Wanhua Railway Station, Ximen MRT exit 2, and Beimen MRT exit 2 (near Taipei Main Station).
+You can board this bus at Fuzhong MRT exit 1, Banqiao MRT exit 2, Wanhua Railway Station, Ximen MRT exit 2, and Beimen MRT exit 2, at the far end of the bus stop coming from the MRT (near Taipei Main Station).
 The fare from Banqiao or Taipei to Jiufen is NTD90.

 This bus runs from 6 a.m. to 9 p.m. (weekdays) and 7 a.m. to 9 p.m. (weekends), coming every 30-40 minutes (peak hours) and 40-60 minutes (off-peak hours).
 Since fewer people know about this bus, the lines may be shorter at peak times.